Larch: Hybrids

 Most larches can be hybridised in cultivation; these hybrids are not discussed by POWO as they are not of natural occurrence.
 Larix × marschlinsii Coaz (syn.
 L. × eurolepis), the Dunkeld larch, a hybrid of L. decidua × L. kaempferi, is by far the best known: it is of major importance in forestry in northern Europe.
 It arose more or less simultaneously in Switzerland and Scotland in 1901–1904.
 Other named hybrids include Larix × pendula (Sol.)
 Salisb.
 (L. decidua × L. laricina), and Larix × eurokurilensis Rohm.
 (L. decidua × L. gmelinii).

 Ecology

 Species interactions

 Larches are associated with some mycorrhizal fungal species, including species which primarily or only associate with larch.
 One of the most prominent of these is the larch bolete Suillus grevillei.
 Larch is used as a food plant by the larvae of moths such as the larch pug, Eupithecia lariciata.

 The large larch bark beetle, Ips cembrae, can be harmful to already-weakened larch trees, but is in general a less serious threat than a related species, the spruce bark beetle Ips typographus, is to spruces.

-The larch bolete Suillus grevillei, a mycorrhizal mushroom, always grows under larches.
+The larch bolete Suillus grevillei, a mycorrhizal mushroom, only grows under larches.